wenewzhang/mixin_labs-java-bot/README2.md

                       conversationId);
 }
 ```
-### send Button Group
+### Send Button Group
-Create a group of buttons for user, user pick one button to pay coins to bot.
+Create a group of buttons for user, users pick one button to pay coins to bot.
 ```java
 else if (msgP.toLowerCase().equals("appsgroup")) {
   String payLinkEOS = "https://mixin.one/pay?recipient=" +